mmihira/dotfiles/cheatsheet.md

 <C-h>               Jump to next hunk
 -                   To stage the file

-Floaterm
+ToggleTerm
 --------------------------------------------------------------------------------------
-<leader>mm          Open a new floating terminal, or open the existing one
+<leader>mm          Toggle a terminal, or open the existing one.
+Can be used even when in insert mode in terminal
 <leader>qq          Exit out of insert mode in terminal
 F9                  Toggle between float, and botright